Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Overview.md

 - `add-watermark`: This feature enables users to add custom watermarks to their PDFs.

 - `cert-sign`: This feature enables users to digitally sign their PDFs using a certificate.

+- `sanitize-pdf`: This allows the user to remove various things within the PDF which may cause security concern such as javascript, files, liks, fonts and metadata

+- `auto-redact`: This features lets the user input text (or regex) to be redacted/blacked out from the pdf document